DONATE

 September 26, 2017

 “We never betrayed our country and never will.”
 Mahvash Sabet, a leader of Iran’s persecuted Baha’i faith who was released from Evin Prison on September 18, 2017 after completing a 10-year sentence, said she was convicted of espionage charges despite non-existent evidence.
-“There were seven charges against us,” she told ...
+“There were seven charges against us,” she ...

 Iranian Baha’i Students Offered University Enrollment in Exchange For Renouncing Their Faith